mpv-player/mpv/DOCS/man/options.rst

     black point.
 Used in black point compensation during HDR tone-mapping.
     ``auto`` is the default and assumes 1000:1 contrast as a typical SDR display would have or an infinite contrast when HDR ``--target-trc`` is used.
+    If supported by the API, display contrast will be used as reported.
     ``inf`` contrast specifies display with perfect black level, in practice OLED.
     (Only for ``--vo=gpu-next``)